joti/BGAScraping/README.md

 Rename conf_priv_example.yml to conf_priv.yml and specify the path where your 'Chrome for Testing' is located.
 In conf_priv.yml you also need to set your BGA username and password so that the script can access the data on BGA.
-You can set the default output directory here as well.
+You can set the default output directory and the logfile directory here as well.

 ## How it works